jaemsz/dns-proxy/proxy/README.md

-# dns-proxy
+# dns-warrior

 ## Summary
-dns-proxy is a nodejs application that is capable of proxying DNS requests and persisting the requests as well as the responses to a database for further analysis.
+dns-warrior is a nodejs application that is capable of proxying DNS requests and persisting the requests as well as the responses to a database for further analysis.

 ## Supported Databases
 - MongoDB